 Involve caregivers.
-If your child has a peanut allergy, enlist the help of relatives, baby sitters, teachers and other caregivers.
+Ask relatives, babysitters, teachers and other caregivers to help.
 Teach the adults who spend time with your child how to recognize signs and symptoms of an allergic reaction to peanuts.
 Emphasize that an allergic reaction can be life-threatening and requires immediate action.

 Make sure that your child also knows to ask for help right away if he or she has an allergic reaction.